-By allowing a professional payroll representative to manage your accounts, you will save hours every week, and guarantee that you are not in violation of any laws.
+By allowing a professional payroll software to manage your accounts, you will save hours every week, and guarantee that you are not in violation of any laws.

 Making sure your restaurant is never under stocked or overstocked is a very challenging task.
 With items that have short expiration dates it becomes a matter of scheduling as many deliveries and pickups as possible to stay prepared.

 So how is a restaurant operator expected to always be in the loop?

 Financial programs and resources such as table management systems and online reservation systems can help forecast expected demand, hence ensuring the restaurant is always fully stocked.